-The receiver: Completely and precisely machined from a solid block of special light alloy aluminum, it has moveable parts in steel, and high quality light alloys, assembled with particular care, checked and polished to ensure exceptional operation.
+The receiver: Completely and precisely machined from a solid block of special light alloy aluminium, it has moveable parts in steel, and high quality light alloys, assembled with particular care, checked and polished to ensure exceptional operation.
 All metal parts are protected by special finishes against wear, and tear and rusting.
 The ergonomically rounded back of the light alloy receiver fits smoothly into the stock, enabling rapid and instinctive target acquisition.
 The top of the receiver is designed to accept (with an optional base) optics and other aiming system.
 Constructed using a special aluminium alloy, the A300 Outlander receiver has undergone an anodic oxidation process that protects the firearm from rusting and scratching.
 The safety button can be reversed for left-handed shooters.

 The trigger guard is made of heavy duty polymer.
 Its new semi-square shape makes finger positioning easier.
 The rounded shape and absence of sharp corners have been designed for more rapid, more secure trigger grip.
-The use of a technopolymer ensures that the color will remain in the parts traditionally subject to rubbing while at the same time enhancing sensitivity of touch in cold climates.
+The use of a technopolymer ensures that the colour will remain in the parts traditionally subject to rubbing while at the same time enhancing sensitivity of touch in cold climates.
 The opening of the trigger guard is bigger so the trigger is accessible even to a gloved hand.
 The chromed carrier and bolt withstand rust and wear and offer more sturdiness in the execution of their vital function.
 The safety button, also newly designed, now offers a wider surface for easier operation.
 For accidental engaging or disengaging, the safety is protected and topped by a protruding edge that also enhances its appearance.
 The trigger is chrome-plated for ultimate rust protection.
-Its silver color sets it apart from the other parts of the shotgun.
+Its silver colour sets it apart from the other parts of the shotgun.

 The fore-end has long, slender contours that add to the harmony of the A300 Outlander overall design.
 The cap has a new polymer structure that makes it very lightweight, weather and rust-resistant.
 In front of the fore-end cap is applied a practical swivel stud.
 The stock provides superior comfort and a secure grip to ensure the highest performance during firing.
 Made of fine walnut carefully selected for its design and resistant finish, its grip contour is designed to optimally accommodate the hand of the user with a top ambidextrous finger rest.

-The Beretta semi-automatic A300 Outlander is characterized by a particularly small number of assemblies.
+The Beretta semi-automatic A300 Outlander is characterised by a particularly small number of assemblies.
 The shotgun is composed of five main assembly groups which can be field stripped by the user, for quick and easy disassembly.
 A firearm that can be easily taken apart is also easier to clean.
 Easy cleaning encourages to perform more careful maintenance on the firearm ensuring long-term reliability.

 The exclusive gas-operated system, patented by Beretta, with a self-cleaning cylinder and piston, has a self-cleaning exhaust valve, so that excess pressure caused by the most powerful cartridges can be decreased automatically: as a result, the shotgun without any adjustment or intervention can shoot cartridges from 70 mm (2 3/4 in) /24 g (7/8 oz), to 76 mm (3 in) /57 g (2 oz).
-The semi-automatic gas-operated A400 Xplor has also been optimized to ensure lower gas dispersal.
-As a result, the system has a self-cleaning feature that further minimizes maintenance and significantly reduces the stress to which the operating parts are subjected to at higher charges, thereby ensuring the greatest possible service life of the firearm.
+The semi-automatic gas-operated A400 Xplor has also been optimised to ensure lower gas dispersal.
+As a result, the system has a self-cleaning feature that further minimises maintenance and significantly reduces the stress to which the operating parts are subjected to at higher charges, thereby ensuring the greatest possible service life of the firearm.
 The new piston has been designed to constantly clean out gunpowder residue in the cylinder, increasing the efficiency of the firearm and reducing the need for maintenance.
-The elastic piston seal has a rough finish to optimize cleaning.
+The elastic piston seal has a rough finish to optimise cleaning. shotgun